Any communication can be broken down into two facets, Content and Voice.

 For the Better component, a plenary session in which the CEO lays out their plan.

 The truth about the business at the time of briefing is that it was lagging behind its competitors in key performance indicators, so its best not to avoid the hard truths during this session.
 The deficient KPIs are acknowledged, and the strategy to reverse the decline outlined.

 Choice is presented as a game show format.

 The CEO is joined on stage by a small number of members chosen from the audience.
 Use the guest speaker to present a series of dilemmas to the panel.
 The dilemmas would be generated from specific business issues identified by the CEO in the previous session, as well as more general ones taken from life.

 The first few questions would be seeded in order to let the CEO break the ice, and the spirit of the exercise should then be met by the other members of the panel.

-A key observation regarding these programs is that they tend not to filter down to the rest of the employees in any effective way.
+These programs tend not to filter down to the rest of the organisation in any resonant way.